-PICANet has permission to collect personal data including identifiers and special category data of children and young people admitted to or referred for Paediatric Intensive Care without taking explicit (written) consent from the children or their carers.
+PICANet has permission to collect personal data including identifiers and special category data of children and young people referred, transported and admitted to a PICU and/or admitted to a level 2 PCC unit without taking explicit (written) consent from the children or their carers.
 The personal identifiers include name, address, date of birth, and health record identifier number (e.g. NHS number).
 Special category data include ethnicity and data concerning health.